jcmunav63/decode_morse_message/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Vet Clinic App] <a name="about-project"></a>
+# 📖 [Decode a Morse Message] <a name="about-project"></a>

-> This is a simple web app project for managing and displaying business information about animals, services, and clients from a local Vet Clinic.
+> This is a simple Ruby app project for decoding a message written in Morse code into plain English words.

-**[Vet Clinic App]** It's a simple web app for managing and displaying information about animals, services, and clients of a local Vet Clinic.
+**[Decode a Morse Message]** It's a simple Ruby app for decoding a message written in Morse code into plain English words.

 ## 🛠 Built With <a name="built-with"></a>